borkshop/shon/README.md

 ## Usage Grammar

-The [usage.pegs][grammar] for parsing usage has the following semantics:
+The [grammar](usage.pegs) for parsing usage has the following semantics:

 Each term may have some combination of flags and an argument.
 Flags and arguments combine in various ways: